 TAX DOCUMENTS CHECKLIST

-Before we're able to complete your Tax Return, we will need to receive the following Information and Tax documents from you.
+For clients new to IntegriSolutions we will need to receive the following Information and Tax documents from you.

 Your Name(s) as appearing on your Social Security card(s)